Contract-Initiated Multichain Execution

 Inbound timing is not predictable

 Inbound delivery depends on external chain finality and TSS observation.
-On slower chains this can take some time.
 Do not design contracts that require an inbound within a specific block window.

 Best Practices

-- Emit an event at dispatch time.
-Include a request ID, target address, and operation type so inbound payloads can be correlated with the original outbound call.
+Include a request ID, target address, and operation type so inbound payloads can be correlated with the original outbound call. -

-- Protect inbound handlers with nonReentrant.
-The handler is called by an external module account, so apply re-entrancy guards if it calls other contracts.
+The handler is called by an external module account; keep it tight and apply re-entrancy guards if it calls other contracts. -

 Limitations